jeremykpark/rawr_agent/README.md

    *Start chatting - test with one of the prompts in README_prompt_suggestions.md; watch the server terminals for logs/errors.*

 8. **Go RAWR in the jungle**
-   *Point the agent at any image and enjoy the auto‑generated reports in `report_exports/` (self‑contained interactive HTML).*
+   *Use the chat prompt to point the agent at any image and enjoy the auto‑generated reports in `report_exports/` (self‑contained interactive HTML).
+There are suggested prompts in README_prompt_suggestions.md to get you started.*

 ---